 Edgar Rodríguez (he/him/his) is co-founder of operadora, an architectural practice based in Mexico City.
-He joins the Syracuse University School of Architecture faculty as a P/T Instructor in Fall 2021 and will teach Architectural Design I.
+He joined the Syracuse University School of Architecture faculty as a P/T Instructor in Fall 2021 and will teach Architectural Design I.

 Prior to joining Syracuse University, Rodríguez has practiced architecture in Mexico and the United States and has been a guest critic in RISD, CalPoly San Luis Obispo, University of Miami, Wentworth Institute of Technology, and Universidad Iberoamericana.